nevalang/website/content/docs/tutorial/02/index.md

 Finally, the curious reader might wonder, aren't `in` and `out` also nodes?
 After all, they are not instances of some components?

 Correct, they are not.
-The fact is that there are indeed two types of "nodes" - component instances and the so-called IO nodes, of which there are always two in the network of each component - the `in` node and the `out` node.
+The fact is that there are indeed two types of nodes - _component instances_ and the so-called _IO nodes_, of which there are always two in the network of each component - the `in` node and the `out` node.

 Now, if you don't understand the following paragraph, that's absolutely fine.
 But for the most demanding readers, it is necessary to clarify that the `in` node contains only output ports, and the `out` node only input ports.
 This inversion might be confusing, but it is actually quite natural - a component reads data from its input ports as if they are the output ports of some node and correspondingly writes to its output ports as if they are someone else's input ports.